 My Wonder Studio - The My Wonder Studio website is dedicated to creating free children’s stories, devotionals and activities that can be read online or downloaded at no charge.
 You can find materials for children ages 0-5 years here or check out stories and devotionals listed by category.
 Nurture, Inspire, Teach: Nurture, Inspire, Teach is a website dedicated to providing great online resources for children, teenagers and parents.
 Following are links to the site’s children’s devotionals for little ones.

+To help your little one learn even more of God's Word, check out this list of free Bible stories online that your little ones are sure to enjoy.
+Some of these are available as PowerPoints while others are in .pdf and/or ebook format.
 Families that share that common connection with God, whom the Bible calls love itself (1 John 4:8), are closer, more loving, more unified, and have far fewer serious problems among themselves than families that don’t.
 Why?—Because they have the most important things in common, besides a clear standard of right and wrong—the spiritual guidance and support they need to make the right decisions and stick to them.
 Click on the links for free illustrated and simplified Bible stories for children.
 Stories can either be read online or downloaded in .ppt or .pdf format.
 Bible Story Flashcards All flashcards can be downloaded for free (in .pdf format):

 Bible Story Flannelgraphs These free Bible flannelgraphs cover stories from the life of Jesus, including the First Christmas, the healing of Jairus’ daughter, healing of the ten lepers, the parable of the lost sheep, the story of Zacchaeus and the story of the first Easter.
 All flannelgraphs can be downloaded in color or black and white. (.pdf format) Bible Story Presentations (PowerPoint) The following two sections contain Bible stories in PowerPoint presentation format; just right click an image and then select “save file as” or “save as” to download any Bible story onto your computer.
 Basic Old Testament Stories – Simple, colorful and nicely illustrated Old Testament stories for children.
 The stories found here include Creation, Noah and the Ark, Joseph, Moses, David and Goliath and Jonah.
 Basic New Testament Stories – New Testament stories found at this link include Jesus Calls 12 Disciples, The Good Samaritan, Jesus feeds 5,000, Jesus calms a storm, Jesus Heals a Blind Beggar, Lazarus lives again, The 10 Lepers, The Lost Sheep and The Prodigal Son.
 NEW!
 Old Testament Stories: (all stories can be read online or downloaded as a .pdf for free)